 Justice in Aging’s work to prevent and end senior homelessness aims to address systemic barriers to housing for low-income older adults.
 We advance equity-centered policy solutions to increase the supply of and funding for affordable age-friendly housing, and train advocates serving older adults on how to connect their older adult clients to affordable housing.

-Issue Brief: Older Adults and Rental Housing Burden (Coming Soon!)
+Issue Brief: Older Adults and Rental Housing Burden (February, 2021)

 Comments to HUD on Proposed Rule re: Making Admission or Placement Determinations Based on Sex in Emergency Shelter Facilities–the transgender shelter rule (September, 2020)